Moments from Ephemeral City

-Moments from Ephemeral City is the first full-length album by Australian progressive metal band Caligula’s Horse.
-The album was released independently on April 2, 2011.
+Moments from Ephemeral City is the debut studio album by Australian progressive metal band Caligula's Horse.
+The album was released independently on 2 April 2011.
 The album was recorded from 2010 to 2011 in various makeshift studios around the Gold Coast and Brisbane and was produced, mixed, mastered and engineered by guitarist Sam Vallen.

 Track listing

 Lyrics and music by Vallen.
 Additional music and lyric contributions by Grey on tracks 1, 8, and 9.